Department Name in Text

 The consistent use of the department’s name plays a critical part in the department’s identity system.
 By using the official name of the department, we build greater recognition not only throughout the state, but worldwide.

-The name of the department when typeset in regular text (for instance, a paragraph in a brochure) is Department of Computer Science.
+The name of the department when typeset in regular text (for instance, a paragraph in a brochure) is Texas Computer Science or Department of Computer Science.
 Typically, the name should not be ALL CAPS in text, although that format may be used in a headline or subhead as the design dictates.
-Do not use the logotype in regular typeset text, as in: “Here at Department of Computer Science we have several graduate program offerings.”
+Do not use the logotype in regular typeset text, as in: “Here at Texas Computer Science we have several graduate program offerings.”
 The full name of the department is Department of Computer Science.
 Generally the full name is used in the first instance within a publication.
-Additional mentions may simply use the name “UT Computer Science” or “UTCS.”
+Additional mentions may simply use the acronym “TXCS.”
 “Computer Science Department” is incorrect.

 - Do not capitalize “the” if used before the department name.